 VA San Diego Healthcare System

-For Veterans with PTSD, videoconferencing proves effective
+For Veterans with PTSD, videoconferencing proves effective for delivering therapy

 Researchers at the VA San Diego Healthcare System who compared conventional in-person psychotherapy to therapy delivered through videoconferencing found that the video method worked just as well for treating posttraumatic stress disorder in Veterans.